-Figure 7 shows a slice of the segmentation mask outputted by the Residual 3D U-Net model.
-It can be observed that most defects have been segmented by the model.
-The prediction resembles well with the labeled mask and is able to segment the complex geometries of most identified defects.
-However, it should be noticed that defects with very light colors in the input have more ambiguous labels, and therefore those voxels may not necessarily be classified correctly by the model.
+Fig. 7 2D slice of a sample segmented by residual 3D U-Net with and without data enhancement the labeled mask and is able to segment the complex geometries of most identified defects.
+However, it should be noticed that defects with very light colors in the input have more ambiguous labels, and therefore, those voxels may not necessarily be classified correctly by the model.